hardisgroupcom/sfdx-hardis/docs/salesforce-monitoring-home.md

 You can **know who updated what**, but not with details (before / after).

-Sfdx-hardis monitoring provides a **simple way to know the exact state of your orgs metadatas everyday**, or even several times a day.
+Sfdx-hardis monitoring provides a **simple way to know the exact state of your orgs metadatas everyday**, or even several times a day, and provides an **exact and detailed comparison with the previous metadata configuration**.

 Installation and usage are **admin-friendly**, and **notifications** can be sent via **Slack** or **Microsoft Teams**.